-The Yarra River or ‘Birrarung’, as it is known to the Indigenous Wurundjeri people means "Place of Mists and Shadows", played a huge role in the development of Melbourne which was rapidly growing up around its banks.
-The Wurundjeri people have occupied the lands around the Yarra Valley for at least 30,000 years and the Yarra River was a life-source.
-Their dreamtime stories tells us that the river was etched into the landscape by the ancestral creator spirit Bunjil - the wedge tailed eagle.
+The Yarra River or ‘Birrarung’, as it is known to the Indigenous Wurundjeri people means 'Place of Mists and Shadows', played a huge role in the development of Melbourne which was rapidly growing up around its banks.
+The Wurundjeri people have occupied the lands around the Yarra Valley for at least 30,000 years and the Yarra River was a life source.
+Their Dreamtime stories tell us that the river was etched into the landscape by the ancestral creator spirit Bunjil - the wedge-tailed eagle.

-Today it is one of the worlds leading cold climate wine growing regions, with internaitonally known names such as Domaine Chandon, St Huberts, De Bortoli, Yering Station, Oakridge and Coldstream Hills.
+Today it is recognised as one of the world's leading cold climate wine growing regions, with internationally known names such as Domaine Chandon, St Huberts, De Bortoli, Yering Station, Oakridge and Coldstream Hills.

 By the turn of the 20th century, the region was serviced by a rail